travis-ci/docs-travis-ci-com/user/caching.md

 Currently Pull Requests will use the cache of the branch they are supposed to be merged into.

-### `before_cache` stage
+### `before_cache` phase

-Some utilities touch a tiny file when you work with the dependencies.
-This renders your carefully crafted cache invalid and the entire cache will have to be upload.
-If you want to perform cleanup tasks before the cache is uploaded, use the `before_cache` stage:
+When using caches, it may be useful to run command just prior to uploading the new cache archive.
+For example, the dependency management utility may write log files into the directory you are watching, and you would do well to ignore these.

+For this purpose, you can use `before_cache` phase.

-{% highlight yaml%}
+{% highlight yaml %}
 cache:
   directories:
-    - $CACHE_DIR
+    - $HOME/.cache/pip
+⋮
 before_cache:
-  - rm -f $CACHE_DIR/.tiny_tiny_marker
+  - rm -f $HOME/.cache/pip/log/debug.log
 {% endhighlight %}

 Failures in this stage does not mark the job a failure.